catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

-Swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behaviour with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.
+Swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behavior with the ``--leave-segments`` option if desired; this is useful if you want to have multiple versions of the same large object available.

 *********************************************************
 Dynamic Large Objects (DLO) vs Static Large Objects (SLO)